 Levi and Martin had never been baptized.
 White Bull wouldn’t permit it.

 One day Laura convinced Mrs White Bull of the importance of baptism, and they decided to have the boys baptized on the sly.
-While Dad was gone one afternoon, the two women sneaked Father Luther to the farm to give the two kids the holy key to heaven.
+While White Bull was gone one afternoon, the two women sneaked Father Luther to the farm to give the two kids the holy key to heaven.
 The priest spoke several phrases and rubbed the boys foreheads with a cotton swab soaked in holy water.

 Timing could’ve been better, though.
 As Father Luther drove away in his buggy, White Bull came riding into the front yard on horseback, dismounted, and watched suspiciously as the Christian buggy rolled away over the hill.
 He walked sternly into the front door and confronted the two women, Laura in particular.
-Whatever had transpired, it was probably her doing.
+Whatever had transpired, it was probably his sister’s doing.

 “What happened here?”
 White Bull demanded.